 Americans are pausing Monday to honor the country's war dead, as the United States observes its annual Memorial Day.

-Washington's commemoration of the holiday was marked Sunday by thousands of motorcycle riders roaring into the national capital, a Rolling Thunder rally aimed at calling attention to military prisoners of war and those still missing in action.
+Washington marked the holiday Sunday with thousands of motorcycle riders roaring into the national capital, a Rolling Thunder rally aimed at calling attention to prisoners of war and those missing in action.

 Many Americans have the day off from work and school, and the three-day weekend is seen as the unofficial start of the summer vacation season.
 Many families have picnics or make trips to the beach, parks or campgrounds.